NCLT approves Suraksha group's bid for Jaypee Infratech; relief for more than 20,000 homebuyers | Law-Order

 In November 2019, the Supreme Court directed that the revised bids be invited only from NBCC and Suraksha.

-In March 2020, NBCC had got approval from the NCLT to acquire JIL.
+On March 21, 2021, the apex court ordered a fresh round of bidding between NBCC and Suraksha group only.
+While passing the order on Tuesday, the NCLT rejected the plea of YEIDA, claiming to be a financial creditor of JIL.
+The NCLT rejected its application on the ground that its claims have been ignored.

-However, the order was challenged before the NCLAT and later in the Supreme Court.
+YEIDA, which had entered into Concession Agreement with Jaypee Infratech in February 2003, had filed claims of Rs 6,111.59 crore, mainly on account of pending works and External Development Charges (EDCs), Unexecuted External Development Works and other future works.
+It had also sought 64.7 per cent additional compensation payable to farmers from whom it had acquired land.

-On March 21, 2021, the apex court ordered for a fresh round of bidding between the NBCC and the Suraksha group only.
+YEIDA has also raised objections towards certain reliefs and concessions sought in the resolution plan and to the ''Transfer and Monetisation of Beneficial Interest in Land Parcels'' to the assenting financial creditors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)